algolia/autocomplete/packages/website/docs/using-algolia-insights-plugin.md

 ---
-id: using-algolia-insights-plugin
+id: sending-algolia-insights-events
-title: Using the Algolia Insights plugin
+title: Sending Algolia Insights events
 ---

 Learn how to automatically send Algolia Insights events from your autocomplete menu.